openstack/nova-specs/specs/kilo/implemented/virt-driver-large-pages.rst

 looking at free memory in each NUMA node, it instead looks at the free page count for the desired page size.

 As illustrated later in this document each host will be reporting on all page sizes available and this information will be available to the scheduler.
-So when it interprets 'small', it will consider the smallest page size reported by the compute node.
-Conversely when intepreting 'large' it will consider any page size except the smallest one.
+When intepreting 'large' it will consider any page size except the smallest one.
 This obviously implies that there is potential for 'large' and 'small' to have different meanings depending on the host being considered.
 For the use cases where this would be a problem, an explicit page size would be requested instead of using these symbolic named sizes.
 It will also have to consider whether the page size is a multiple of the flavor memory size.
 If the instance is using multiple NUMA nodes, it will have to consider whether the RAM in each guest node is a multiple of the page size, rather than the total memory size.

 Alternatives
 ------------